 Migrant Clinicians Network

 As the Chief Medical Officer for Migrant Clinicians Network, Laszlo Madaras, MD, MPH is responsible for the oversight of MCN clinical activities.
-He also serves as a subject matter expert for various health topics including emerging issues, farmworker health, and Tuberculosis.
+He also serves as a subject matter expert for various health topics including emerging issues, migrant and seasonal agricultural worker health, and tuberculosis.
 Over the last 30 years, in parts of Africa, Central America, South America, the Pacific Islands, and the United States, Dr. Madaras has served thousands for wide-ranging ailments, including newly emerging diseases.

 Alma